Return to story

 alive” and said he “was made a saint, by holy wit.”

-direction and found the church.
-Walking around it, we failed to
+direction and easily found the church.
+Walking around it, we

 church in the center of Sucre.
 It is a large Spanish colonial